lysandre995/green-wheels/README.md

 The app is designed to be accessible on all devices and is fully mobile-friendly.

-The project is a POC and the miss most of the adva
+This project is a proof of concept (POC) and has no commercial ambitions.
+As such, it lacks professional-grade features and other aspects expected from a production-ready application.

 ## Usage